Why it works

 Want to know more?

-- Every week, three people are killed because they stand up for nature.
+- Every week, four people are killed because they stand up for nature.

-- Conflicts over mining were the number one cause of killings
+- Conflicts over agribusiness were the number one cause of killings

 - Almost 40 percent of the victims are from indigenous groups